mrfdev/CMI/Resources/FAQ/cmi-extending-commands.md

 ```

 How to install these examples?
 - You can install these above examples by openning `CustomAlias.yml` and pasting the code at the bottom.
+Note that since CMI version 9.0.3.x you can create your own .yml files and store them in the `~/plugins/CMI/CustomAlias/` directory.

 - For best results, stop the server, make your changes, and start the server again.
 This way commands can register properly and they can be used right away.